django-commons/django-typer/doc/source/howto.rst

 Collect Results with @finalize
 ------------------------------

-Typer_ and Click_ have a ``results_callback`` mechanism on ``MultiCommands`` that allow a function hook to be registered to operate on the results of subroutines before the command exits.
+Typer_ and :doc:`Click <click:index>` have a ``results_callback`` mechanism on ``MultiCommands``
+that allow a function hook to be registered to operate on the results of subroutines before the command exits.
 You may use this same ``results_callback`` mechanism directly through the Typer_ interface, but django-typer_ offers a more convenient class-aware way to do this with the :func:`~django_typer.management.finalize` decorator.

 For example lets say we have two subcommands that return strings, we could turn them into a csv